QuantAMMProtocol/quantammsim/docs/source/tutorials/introduction_to_dynamic_pools.rst

 On blockchains where neighbouring blocks might have the same block builder there can be opportunities for a multiblock MEV attack.
 By setting a higher minimum weight and restricting the weight change per block, pool creators can make this potential attack uneconomical, for a given number of blocks under attack.

-For more details on the potentical manipulation and on guardrails see `this paper <https://arxiv.org/abs/2404.15489>_` and `TFMM litepaper <https://quantamm.fi/research>`_ Appendix C.
+For more details on the potentical manipulation and on guardrails see `this paper <https://arxiv.org/abs/2404.15489>`_ and `TFMM litepaper <https://quantamm.fi/research>`_ Appendix C.

 For chains with centralised, trusted block builders, these multiblock MEV attacks may be less of a concern.
-The standard settings in the simulator are to set a minimum weight of 3% and a maximum weight change of 0.0003 per minute (which corresponds to cover for ~5 blocks on mainnet, see `paper <https://arxiv.org/abs/2404.15489>_`).
+The standard settings in the simulator are to set a minimum weight of 3% and a maximum weight change of 0.0003 per minute (which corresponds to cover for ~5 blocks on mainnet, see `this paper on multiblock MEV <https://arxiv.org/abs/2404.15489>`_).

 Implementation
 ~~~~~~~~~~~~~~

-The TFMM base class, :class:`~quantamm.pools.quantamm.TFMM_base_pool` implements the logic needed for the application of guardrails and for weight change interpolation.
+The TFMM base class, :class:`~quantammsim.pools.TFMMBasePool` implements the logic needed for the application of guardrails and for weight change interpolation.
-This means that QuantAMM pools can be created by simply subclassing :class:`~quantamm.pools.quantamm.TFMM_base_pool` and implementing the update rule as the method :meth:`~quantamm.pools.quantamm.TFMM_base_pool.calculate_raw_weights_outputs` (plus a few helper methods for initialising/handling the particular parameters the pool's strategy needs).
+This means that QuantAMM pools can be created by simply subclassing :class:`~quantammsim.pools.TFMMBasePool` and implementing the update rule as the method :meth:`~quantammsim.pools.TFMMBasePool.calculate_raw_weights_outputs` (plus a few helper methods for initialising/handling the particular parameters the pool's strategy needs).